dublinstreets/IISG_archive_transcoding/README.md

 This section consolidateds the background research, context and any relevant information regarding your research **into** the artefact.

 ## Research Sub-Heading (H2)
 Its important to give a clear structure to your Readme.
-Please use the document structure provided by markdown, so think of Headings, Sub-headings, text, bold/italic, lists (bullets and numbered), tables etc. You can also include some linked footnotes like this <sup>[[1]](#footnote-1)</sup>.
+Please use the document structure provided by markdown, so think of Headings, Sub-headings, text, bold/italic, lists (bullets and numbered), tables etc. You can also include some linked footnotes like this. <sup>[[1]](#footnote-1)</sup>

 ### Research Sub-sub-heading (H3)
 The H3 heading is useful to define specific subsections within the H2 section.
 If you are in doubt about information structure, take a look at different wikipedia articles for reference.